RectifiedFlow/RectifiedFlow.github.io/_posts/2024-12-10-discretization.md

     </iframe>
     <figcaption>
       <a href="#figure-1">Figure 1</a>.
-      Although the straight and spherical RF induce the same coupling theoretically, discretization errors accumulate when using a finite number of Euler steps (here, 10 steps).
-As a result, the final generated samples differ significantly.
+      Using the standard Euler method for both the straight and spherical RFs with 10 uniform steps in \([0,1]\), we see that, despite their theoretical equivalence, discretization errors accumulate, resulting in significantly different final samples.
     </figcaption>
   </figure>
 </div>